• Facebook

 • Thyme, bay leaf, salt, and pepper

-How to make french onion dumplings
+How to make french onion dumpling soup

 To make the French onion soup broth, caramelize the onions low and slow in a pot until they’re soft and have a dark golden-brown color.
 Add the garlic to the pot and cook until fragrant.
 Deglaze the pot with wine and sherry, then bring it up to a boil and cook until the liquid reduces by about half.
 Stir in the flour so the mixture thickens.